syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.NETCORE/populating-items.md

 {% endhighlight %}
 {% endtabs %}

-## Populating Items using data source
+## Populating items using data source

 When rendering the Carousel component using data binding, you can assign a common template only for all items using the [itemTemplate](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Carousel.html#Syncfusion_EJ2_Navigations_Carousel_ItemTemplate) property.
 You cannot set the interval for each item.
 The following example code depicts the functionality as data binding.